spfncer/svelte-tutorial-builder/README.md

 ```

 Everything inside `src/lib` is part of the library, everything inside `src/routes` can be used as a showcase or preview app.

+Suggested changes to this repo should be suggested as Pull Requests on GitHub.
+I look forward to seeing your contributions!

 ## Building